tigerwill90/fox/README.md

 }
 ````
 #### Error handling
-Since new route may be added at any given time, Fox, unlike other router, does not panic at registration when a route is malformed or conflicts with another one.
+Since new route may be added at any given time, Fox, unlike other router, does not panic when a route is malformed or conflicts with another.
 Instead, it returns the following error type
 ```go
 ErrRouteNotFound = errors.New("route not found")